ramalakshmimerugumala/C-Programs/Array programs.md

 Duplicate element 2 at index 1 and 2
 Total duplicate elements found: 1
 ```
-##Write a program in C to print all unique elements in an array
+## 6Write a program in C to print all unique elements in an array
 ```
 #include <stdio.h>
 int main(){